 print(f"Error: {result['error']}")

-This foundation demonstrates the core pattern for multimodal AI: combine text prompts with image data in a single API call.
-The detail parameter controls image resolution—use "high" for screenshots with text or code, "low" for general image understanding to reduce costs.
+That's the core pattern for multimodal AI: combine text prompts with image data in a single API call.
+The detail parameter controls image resolution.
+Use "high" for screenshots with text or code, "low" for general image understanding to keep costs down.

-One of the most powerful use cases for multimodal AI is extracting structured data from documents like invoices, receipts, forms, and reports:
+One of the most useful applications is extracting structured data from documents like invoices, receipts, forms, and reports:

 import os